mantvius/tidy_dataset/CodeBook.md

 ## A tidy dataset extracted from Human Activity Recognition Using Smartphones Dataset
 # **C O D E B O O K**

-The tidy data set contains averages of 66 variables (listed and described below) for 30 subjects and 6 activities.
+The tidy data set contains averages of 66 variables (listed and described below) for 30 subjects (variable "Subject") and 6 activities (variable "Activity").

 The original data source for the tidy dataset is "Human Activity Recognition Using Smartphones Data Set".
 A full description is available at the site where the data was obtained: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones